The importance of planning

 Your Savings

-Reallocate part of your savings contributions to your mortgage payment
+Reallocate part of your savings contributions to your mortgage or home equity line of credit payment

 Do you have savings set aside in non-registered accounts (such as a GIC or high interest savings account) or registered accounts (such as a TFSA or RRSP)?
-If so, you may be able to leverage these savings to ease the impact of a higher mortgage payment.
+If so, you may be able to leverage these savings to ease the impact of higher mortgage or line of credit payments.
 Consider taking these steps:

 - Review any regular savings contributions, optional payroll deductions, or dividend re-investments you make today.
-Pausing these temporarily to allocate the savings to your mortgage payment could help to reduce the impact of higher mortgage interest rates.
+If you’re feeling the pinch from higher mortgage or line of credit payments, pausing these temporarily could help to reduce the impact on your cash flow.

-- Check the balances of your non-registered and registered savings accounts and determine if they could help cover your higher mortgage payments.
-It’s important to understand if there are tax implications, withdrawal penalties and future needs for these funds before using them.
+- Check the balances of your non-registered and registered savings accounts and determine if they could help cover your higher mortgage or line of credit payments.
+It’s important to understand if there are tax implications, withdrawal penalties, and consider future needs for these funds before using them.
 An RBC Advisor can help guide you in this decision.

 Your Debt

-Speak to an RBC Advisor on options to manage all your debt obligations, lower your regular payments, or save on interest costs
+Speak to an RBC Advisor for options to manage all your debt obligations, lower your regular payments, or save on interest costs

 If you’re carrying debt on one or more credit cards, or have outstanding balances on personal loans or lines of credit, you may be able to cut down on the amount you’re paying in interest by consolidating debt into lower-interest accounts.